Olive Ridley Sea Turtle

 Biology and Natural History

-The olive ridley displays a spectacular behavior known as an arribada, which is a vast group of turtles collecting to nest at the same time and place.
-Only one other species, the critically endangered Kemp's ridley (Lepidochelys kempi) holds these arribadas of synchronized nesting, and Kemp's ridley is not found in Costa Rica.
-The olive ridley arribadas occur in five beaches in the world, and two of these are on the Pacific coast of Costa Rica.
+The olive ridley displays a spectacular behavior known as an arribada, which is a vast group of turtles collecting to nest at the same time and place, and it occur in five beaches in the world.
+Only one other species, the critically endangered Kemp's ridley (Lepidochelys kempi) holds these arribadas of synchronized nesting.
 Olive ridley arribadas peak in September or October.
 In the off season, small arribadas of 500 to 10,000 females may congregate between January and June.

 With so many turtles nesting in a small area, a lot of eggs are dug up or destroyed by the females who arrive later in the arribada.
-Costa Rican legislation allows some egg harvesting on Playa Ostional at the beginning of the arribada to use the eggs that would otherwise be crushed.
+In some countries its legislation allows some egg harvesting at the beginning of the arribada to use the eggs that would otherwise be crushed.

 The olive ridley is a vulnerable species.
 It is protected by international policies and illegal to hunt.
 Read about Sea Turtles: Promises and Threats to learn more about the challenges facing this animal.